One Pan Seared Salmon with Burst Cherry Tomatoes

 Step 1:

-In a nonstick skillet with one tablespoon of hot oil, sear your salmon with the salmon skin-side up to begin, season with salt and pepper on all sides as you sear.
+In a nonstick skillet, or cast iron skillet with one tablespoon of hot oil, sear salmon with the salmon skin-side down to begin, season with salt and pepper on all sides as you sear.

 Step 2: